github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data reusables.secret-scanning.audit-secret-scanning-events %}

-{% data reusables.secret-scanning.push-protection-high-level %} To proceed, contributors must either remove the secret(s) from the push or, if needed, bypass the protection. {% ifversion push-protection-custom-link-orgs %}Admins can also specify a custom link that is displayed to the contributor when a push is blocked; the link can contain resources specific to the organization to aid contributors. {% endif %}For more information, see "[AUTOTITLE](/code-security/secret-scanning/protecting-pushes-with-secret-scanning)."

 ## About {% data variables.secret-scanning.user_alerts %}{% ifversion ghes %} on {% data variables.product.product_name %}{% endif %}

 {% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
 The feature is not available on user-owned repositories{% endif %}. {% data reusables.secret-scanning.secret-scanning-user-owned-repos-beta %}

-When you enable {% data variables.product.prodname_secret_scanning %} for a repository, {% data variables.product.prodname_dotcom %} scans the code for patterns that match secrets used by many service providers. {% ifversion secret-scanning-backfill-email %}When the scan is completed, {% data variables.product.prodname_dotcom %} sends an email alert to the enterprise and organization owners, even if no secrets were found.{% endif %}

-When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert. {% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled, and send alert notifications following the {% data variables.product.prodname_secret_scanning %} alert notification settings.{% endif %}{% ifversion secret-scanning-non-provider-patterns %} User alerts can be of two types: high confidence alerts, or non-provider alerts.{% endif %} For more information, see "{% ifversion fpt or ghec %}[About user alerts](/code-security/secret-scanning/secret-scanning-patterns#about-user--alerts){% else %}[{% data variables.product.prodname_secret_scanning_caps %} patterns](/code-security/secret-scanning/secret-scanning-patterns#about-user-secret-scanning-alerts){% endif %}."

 If you're a repository administrator, you can enable {% data variables.secret-scanning.user_alerts %} for any {% ifversion fpt %}public{% endif %} repository{% ifversion ghec or ghes %}, including archived repositories{% endif %}.
 Organization owners can also enable {% data variables.secret-scanning.user_alerts %} for all {% ifversion fpt %}public {% endif %}repositories or for all new {% ifversion fpt %}public {% endif %}repositories within an organization.
 For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)" and "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization)."

-{% data reusables.secret-scanning.secret-scanning-user-owned-enablement %}

-You can also define custom {% data variables.product.prodname_secret_scanning %} patterns for a repository, organization, or enterprise.
-For more information, see "[AUTOTITLE]({% ifversion fpt %}/enterprise-cloud@latest{% endif %}/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning){% ifversion fpt %}" in the {% data variables.product.prodname_ghe_cloud %} documentation.{% else %}."{% endif %}

 {% ifversion secret-scanning-store-tokens %}
 {% data variables.product.company_short %} stores detected secrets using symmetric encryption, both in transit and at rest.{% endif %}{% ifversion ghes %} To rotate the encryption keys used for storing the detected secrets, you can contact us by visiting {% data variables.contact.contact_ent_support %}.{% endif %}